Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Experiments

 We conducted 50 independent market replications.
 In each replication, we randomly assign one hospital as the Buyer and ten others as Sellers.
 The evaluation proceeds in three stages:

-\begin{enumerate} \item \textbf{Baseline Training:} The Buyer trains a baseline MLP on their local data to convergence. \item \textbf{Ex ante Encrypted Data Valuation:} Before any data transfer occurs, the Buyer and Sellers execute our secure valuation protocol.
-We compute two signals:
+\begin{enumerate} \item \textbf{Baseline Training:} The Buyer trains a baseline MLP on their local data until convergence. \item \textbf{Ex ante Encrypted Data Valuation:} Before any data transfer occurs, the Buyer and Sellers execute our secure valuation protocol.
+To assess the value of model access, we evaluate three valuation signals that represent a progression of model information requirements:

-\begin{itemize} \item \textbf{FHE-IF:} Our encrypted influence score metric is model-aware because it incorporates the specific geometry of the Buyer's loss landscape.

-To compute the preconditioner $\tilde{H}_{\text{buyer}}^{-1}$, we employ the Kronecker-factored Approximate Curvature (K-FAC) method.
-We estimate this inverse Hessian matrix exclusively using the Buyer's local training set ($N_{train}$) \citep{martens2015optimizing}.
-Mathematically, the inverse Hessian acts as a metric tensor that reweights the gradient space: it penalizes gradient components aligned with directions of high curvature (where the model is already confident/stiff) and amplifies components in directions of low curvature (where the model is uncertain/flat).
-Consequently, $s_{\text{IF}}$ measures the marginal reduction in loss conditioned on the Buyer's specific parameter state $\hat{\theta}$.

-\item \textbf{Cosine Similarity (Baseline):} Implementation recomputes seller gradients with the buyer model and compares them to the buyer’s evaluation gradient.
-This is a model-agnostic heuristic that measures the directional alignment between the Seller's data $z_i$ and the Buyer's evaluation gradient $z_{\text{eval}}$ in Euclidean space.
+\begin{itemize} \item \textbf{Data-Cosine.} This variant requires no access to the buyer's model and is applicable in settings where the buyer deploys a closed or proprietary system.
+It measures feature-space alignment between the seller's encoded record $z_i$ and the buyer's evaluation record $z_{\mathrm{eval}}$:

-This metric ignores the curvature information encoded in the Hessian.
-It implicitly assumes an isotropic loss landscape (uniform curvature in all directions), where the Euclidean angle between gradients is the sole determinant of utility.
-While computationally efficient, it fails to distinguish between informative signal (gradients in flat directions) and redundant signal (gradients in steep directions).
+Because it requires only the raw feature vectors, this signal is computationally trivial but contains no information about the buyer's learning objective or the current state of the model.

+\item \textbf{Gradient-Cosine.} This variant incorporates first-order model information.
+Both the seller and the buyer compute projected gradients via the publicly available model $f_{\hat\theta}$, and the valuation score is the cosine similarity of their gradient vectors:

+where $\tilde{g}(z) = \nabla_\theta \ell(z; \hat{\theta}) \in \mathbb{R}^k$ is the projected gradient.
+Compared to Data-Cosine, this signal captures whether the seller's data points in the same direction as the buyer's current learning need.
+However, it treats all gradient directions as equally important, implicitly assuming a flat (isotropic) loss landscape, and therefore ignores whether a given direction is already well-mastered by the model or remains unexplored.

+\item \textbf{FHE-IF via TIP.} The full Trustworthy Influence Protocol adds second-order curvature information via the inverse Hessian $H_{\hat\theta}^{-1}$.
+This reweights gradient directions by the loss landscape geometry: directions of low curvature (underexplored, high marginal utility) are amplified, while directions of high curvature (already mastered, redundant) are suppressed.
+The result is a curvature-aware marginal utility estimate that directly approximates the counterfactual reduction in evaluation loss if the seller's data were added to training (Lemma~\ref{lem:if-loss}).

-\item \textbf{Random (Control):} A stochastic baseline where seller scores are drawn from a standard normal distribution independent of the data.
+\item \textbf{Random (Null Hypothesis):} As a randomization control, seller scores are drawn i.i.d.\ from a standard normal distribution, independent of the data and the model.